martinmCGG/stylegan3/README.md

  - StyleGAN3 codebase running on SYCL instead of CUDA
  - tested on Intel Arc A770 GPU (locally) and Data Center GPU Max 1100 at [Intel Developer Cloud](https://devcloud.intel.com/oneapi/home/)
  - ported the kernels `bias_act` and `upfirdn2d` from CUDA to SYCL
- - `filtered_lrelu` porting in progress ('ref' CPU implementation is used temporarily)
+ - `filtered_lrelu` porting in progress ('ref' implementation using pure PyTorch is used temporarily)
  - performance tuning will follow

 ## Usage